androidbroadcast/ViewBindingPropertyDelegate/README.md

 # ViewBindingPropertyDelegate

 Make work with [Android View Binding](https://d.android.com/topic/libraries/view-binding) simpler.
-The library do:
+The library:
-- managing ViewBinding lifecycle and clear reference to it to prevent memory leaks
+- manages ViewBinding lifecycle and clears the reference to it to prevent memory leaks
-- you don't need to keep nullable reference to Views or ViewBindings
+- eliminates the need to keep nullable references to Views or ViewBindings
-- create ViewBinding lazy
+- creates ViewBinding lazily

-The library has two variants: reflection and without it.
-They were divided in separate artifacts: `viewbindingpropertydelegate` and `viewbindingpropertydelegate-noreflection`. **Prefer to use variant without reflection for better performance**
+The library comes in two flavors: with and without reflection.
+The artifacts are respectively: `viewbindingpropertydelegate` and `viewbindingpropertydelegate-noreflection`. **Prefer to use the one without reflection for better performance**

-## IMPORTANT: Enable ViewBinding before use the library
+## IMPORTANT: Enable ViewBinding before using the library
-Every Gradle module of your project where you need use ViewBinding must be configured properly.
-How to do that you can find in the [official guide](https://d.android.com/topic/libraries/view-binding)
+Each Gradle module in your project where you need to use ViewBinding must be properly configured.
+Refer to the [official guide](https://d.android.com/topic/libraries/view-binding) on how to do that

-## Add library to a project
+## Add the library to a project

 ```groovy
 allprojects {